Lane Kiffin: Remarks and accusations

 On February 5, 2009, during a Tennessee booster breakfast at the Knoxville Convention Center, Kiffin accused Urban Meyer, then head coach of the Florida Gators and subsequently head coach of the Ohio State Buckeyes, of violating NCAA recruiting rules.

 While Kiffin accused Meyer of violating NCAA rules, he incidentally violated a Southeastern Conference rule that prevented coaches from mentioning a recruit by name.
 Kiffin's accusations against Meyer were mistaken.

 Southeastern Conference commissioner Mike Slive issued a public reprimand to Kiffin because of the comment.
 In addition to the SEC's public reprimand, Florida Athletic Director Jeremy Foley demanded a public apology from Kiffin.
 Kiffin issued a public apology one day after making the comment.
 In a statement released by the University of Tennessee, Kiffin wrote, "In my enthusiasm for our recruiting class, I made some statements that were meant solely to excite those at the breakfast.
 If I offended anyone at the University of Florida, including Mr. Foley and Urban Meyer, I sincerely apologize.
 That was not my intention."

-Kiffin generated further controversy when he told wide receiver recruit Alshon Jeffery that if Jeffery chose the Gamecocks, "he would end up pumping gas for the rest of his life like all the other players from that state who had gone to South Carolina."
-Jeffery went on to sign with the University of South Carolina Gamecocks, became the second round, 45th pick overall in the 2012 NFL Draft by the Chicago Bears, and, subsequently, a member of the Super Bowl LII champions, the Philadelphia Eagles.
+Kiffin generated further controversy when he told wide receiver recruit Alshon Jeffery that if Jeffery chose the University of South Carolina Gamecocks, "he would end up pumping gas for the rest of his life like all the other players from that state who had gone to South Carolina."
+Jeffery went on to sign with the Gamecocks, became the second round, 45th pick overall in the 2012 NFL draft by the Chicago Bears, and subsequently a member of the Super Bowl LII champions, the Philadelphia Eagles.
 Kiffin denied making the statement, however the incident was corroborated by Jeffery's high school coach Walter Wilson, who was listening to Kiffin's remarks on speakerphone.